This is for you if you're looking to experience the thrill of skydiving with instructors at your side--not attached to you from £380.00

 Students who wish to continue will have to upgrade their BPA provisional membership to a FULL BPA membership before they can continue.
 Costs of upgrades are on a downward sliding scale as the season progresses.

-Accelerated FreeFall Skydiving can be carried out by people up to 55 years of age, persons aged 40 or over require the approval of their doctor, you may download the AFF Medical here
+Accelerated FreeFall Skydiving can be carried out by people up to 55 years of age, persons aged may self certify, however if any medical conditions shown on the form are present then they will require the approval of their doctor, you may download the AFF Medical here or you may download the Doctors AFF Medical here

 How can i book? you can use our online booking system with a debit/credit card or paypal.
 Or you can call us on 0800 009 3015 and pay over the phone